-Option Description -role {[PRIMARY] [PHYSICAL_STANDBY] [-failover_primary] [LOGICAL_STANDBY] [SNAPSHOT_STANDBY]} Specify the database role that the database must be for this service to start on that database.
-This applies only to database pools that contain an Oracle Data Guard broker configuration.
-See Also: Oracle Data Guard Concepts and Administration for more information about database roles -server_pool server_pool_name Specify the name of the Oracle RAC server pool in the GDS pool database to which the service belongs (for a policy-managed Oracle RAC database). -service service_name Specify the name of the global service. -session_state {DYNAMIC STATIC} For Application Continuity, this parameter specifies whether the session state that is not transactional is changed by the application.
-A value of DYNAMIC is recommended for most applications. -sql_translation_profile stp_name Use this option to specify a SQL translation profile for a service that you are adding after you have migrated applications from a non-Oracle database to an Oracle database.
+Option Description -sql_translation_profile stp_name Use this option to specify a SQL translation profile for a service that you are adding after you have migrated applications from a non-Oracle database to an Oracle database.
 This option corresponds to the SQL translation profile parameter in the DBMS_SERVICE service attribute.
 Notes: Before using the SQL translation feature, you must migrate all server-side application objects and data to the Oracle database.
 Use the config service command to display the SQL translation profile.
-See Also: Oracle Database SQL Translation and Migration Guide for more information about SQL translation -tafpolicy {BASIC NONE } TAF policy specification (for administrator- managed databases only).
+See Also: Oracle Database SQL Translation and Migration Guide for more information about SQL translation -table_familyfamily Specifies the table family name as a property of the service.
+This parameter takes one of the table family values (root table schema.name) as shown in the CONFIG TABLE FAMILY output.
+If the schema name or the table name is case- sensitive, use two-level quotes (single quotes outside, double quotes inside) around the whole string, for example, '"TESTUSER1.Customers6"'.
+No quotes are needed if neither name is case sensitive. -tafpolicy {BASIC NONE } TAF policy specification (for administrator-managed databases only).